Support for children with special educational needs in early years settings

 Inclusion Link Programme

-- Sharing knowledge and information.
+- Sharing knowledge and expertise about the child.

 Funding for the Inclusion Link Programme is allocated on a year by year basis.